mainwp/mainwp/readme.txt

 MainWP protects you from your competitors, search engines or anyone else with prying eyes.
 No one will ever know you are using MainWP unless you tell them.

 = Developer Spy Free =
 We know some developers like to keep tight control of what is happening with their plugins but this is your network and we have 100% respect for your privacy.
-You control and choose the hosting which means we do not have secret access to any of your sites or information.
+The developers do not have access to any of your sites or information.

 = Fully Auditable Code =
 Both the MainWP Dashboard and Child plugin are fully open source and GPL compliant with no obfuscated code so you always know what is running on your server.
 Both plugins are also maintained on GitHub for easy code access.